The Limitations to Your Employer Liability Insurance

 What is Employers Liability Insurance?

 The insurance policy handles and covers claims of employees who have sustained a work-related illness or physical injury that isn’t covered by workers’ compensation insurance.
 Besides worker’s compensation, workers can easily sue their employers for additional damages.
-However, having employers liability insurance protects you from such claims.
+However, having employer liability insurance protects you from such claims.

 When we talk about workers’ compensation, it mainly deals with covering all the medical costs and lost income for the injured or ill employee.